By Kim Hegeman

 For leaders, soft skills are often employed in difficult situations and conversations.
 That is why we need to continually work on developing and improving our soft skills.
 Being able to practice using soft skills in a controlled environment, like a classroom with your peers, is a great opportunity to work on turning your soft skills into some of your best leadership strengths.

-If this is an area you’d like to focus on this year, we highly recommend: Coaching and Motivating in the Workplace, Effective Negotiations in the Workplace, Manager Boot Camp, Managing Teams Effectively, and Project Leadership Communication.
+If this is an area you’d like to focus on this year, we highly recommend: Coaching and Motivating in the Workplace, Manager Boot Camp, Managing Teams Effectively, and Project Leadership Communication.

 Putting Leadership Strengths to Work